 All of this–destructive conditioning.

-I didn’t write anything about the inauguration on the blog on Friday because I needed to get my thoughts together before I wrote something long from.
-However, I posted quite a few things on my Facebook, and I read dozens of posts throughout the day.
+I didn’t write anything about the inauguration on the blog on Friday because I needed to get my thoughts together before I wrote something long form.
+However, I posted quite a few things on my Facebook about the events of the day, and I read dozens of posts about them, too.

 Most of my friends on Facebook were upset and just as adamant as I was about letting everyone else know they were upset, but a lot of them were urging the rest of us to just “accept” that Trump won the election and get back to living our lives.

 My response to that was “If you put your head in the sand, all they have to do then is bury the rest of you.”

 If my research about the Cabinet taught me nothing else, it’s that government affects just about every aspect of your life, right down to how much you pay for your tampons (it’s called the Pink Tax).